zhanzhenzhen/fus-ext/README.md

         doSomething()
 ```

-This corresponds to JS's `for` loop, from 1 to 10:
+The following corresponds to JS's `for` loop, from 1 to 10:

 ```fus
 loop{1 to 10 for i ->